 The sweat deposits from the wearer’s skin get collected in the patch after it is worn for up to 14 days.
 Once 99% of the sweat evaporates as water, it leaves behind the chemical excretions on the patch.

-Sweat patches detect alcohol, cocaine, heroin, etc. with accuracy.
+Sweat patches detect alcohol, cocaine, 6-MAM, etc. with accuracy.
 Hence they can be used as a comprehensive drug test.

 While wearing the patch if the person consumes drugs at any point, the drug or its metabolite will be detected on the patch.
 This is after the patch is removed for forensic testing.